mralexbeard/MrAlexBeardWebsite/site/content/_index.md

-    Alex offers customized group workshops, one-on-one sessions, and keynote speeches focused on your organizations needs and how the key tenets of improvisational theatre can be utilized to ascertain leadership shortcomings, concoct collaborative workflows,  and boost creative problem solving in the workplace and at home!
+    Alex offers customized group workshops, one-on-one sessions, and keynote speeches focused on your organizations needs and how the key tenets of improvisational theatre can be utilized to ascertain leadership shortcomings, mediate conflict, concoct collaborative workflows,  and boost creative problem solving in the workplace and at home!
 products:
   - image: /img/teamwork2.svg
     text: >-